 Program and service changes

-Our department, in coordination with district courts, has temporarily suspended or altered certain programs and services to help ensure the health and safety of our clients and staff.
+Our department has temporarily altered certain programs and services to help ensure the health and safety of our clients and staff.

 Sentencing to Service (STS)

-- All visitors to county facilities who are not fully vaccinated are required to wear face coverings.
+- Visitors to most county buildings are not required to wear a mask.

-- We ask that visitors who have tested positive for COVID-19 or who are experiencing COVID-19 symptoms not enter county buildings, when possible.
+- Visitors who have tested positive for COVID-19 or who are experiencing COVID-19 symptoms should not enter county buildings, when possible.
 If these visitors must enter, they should wear a mask.